contiamo/operational-ui/src/Foldable/README.md

 This component does not render UI, but instead manages state for its children, allowing them to fold and unfold.
-It can support cases where multiple children need to expandad/collapsed at once, or allow more fine-grained control.
+It can support cases where multiple children need to be expanded/collapsed at once, or allow more fine-grained control.

 ## Basic Usage